Frequently Asked Questions

 A: It is welcome to have figures or visual illustrations in the research statement, as long as they are helpful to your statement.
 Besides, figures (including captions) and references don’t count towards the word limit.
 Only the text content of the main text counts towards the word limit of your research statement.

-Q4: Will my recommenders receive instructions on how to submit their letters of recommendation?
+Q2: Will my recommenders receive instructions on how to submit their letters of recommendation?

-A: When an applicant requests letters of recommendation from recommenders, they will receive an requested email with the necessary information to submit the letter.
+A: When an applicant requests letters of recommendation from recommenders, they will receive a requested email with the necessary information to submit the letter.
 This information includes the submission deadline, the request from the applicant, and a submission link.
 Applicants can also check the recommendation submission status through their application portal.

 Questions about the Terms of Award